Joshfairhead/Joshfairhead/README.md

 ### Hallo!
 Do you like my badge?
 Its a symmetric gestalt :)

-I chose it because I'm the air, trees, soil and water - embodied living universe both on the macro and micro scales.
+I chose it because like you, I'm the air, trees, soil and water - embodied as living universe both on the macro and micro scales.
 <br> </br>
-In that regard, I'm simply asserting that I dont exist in a vacuum and neither do you!
-Thats it - were connected as part of this giant autopoietic network that is cognizient and probably conscious on every level! ✨
+In that regard, I'm just suggesting we dont exist in a vacuum!
+Were connected as part of a giant autopoietic network that is cognizient and probably conscious on every level! ✨